-On Monday, I reviewed why Spark will not by itself replace Hadoop, but Spark combined with other data storage and resource management technologies creates other options for managing Big Data.
-Today, in this blog post we will investigate how an enterprise should proceed in this new, “Hadoop is not the only option” world.
+Previously, I reviewed why Spark will not by itself replace Hadoop, but Spark combined with other data storage and resource management technologies creates other options for managing Big Data.
+Today we will investigate how an enterprise should proceed in this new, “Hadoop is not the only option” world.

 Hadoop, Spark, Cassandra, Oh My!
 Open source Hadoop and NoSQL are moving pretty fast.
 No wonder some companies might feel like Dorothy in the Land of Oz.
 To make sense and things and find the yellow brick road, first we need to understand Hadoop’s market position.